DoMinhCat/C_Final/README.md

 3. Installation
 4. Features

-    - Strings are applied directly, no need to wrap them in quotes or double quotes
+    - Strings does not need to be wrapped inside quotes or double quotes
     - Table and column names are case sensitive
     - Available types : int, string, and double
     - Insert: values will be inserted in the order of which columns are created and all columns must be inserted (can't insert only 4 values into a table with 5 columns)